appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/update-data-in-modal.md

 :::

-3. Drag a [Form](/reference/widgets/form) widget within the Modal.

-4. To allow users to submit their information, drag the relevant widgets into the Form widget (example: Text, Inputs, Select) and configure their properties.
+3. Drag a [Form](/reference/widgets/form) widget within the Modal, and add the relevant widgets into the Form widget (example: Text, Inputs, Select) and configure their properties.

 5. To display data from the selected row in the table, bind the data to the widget's **Default value** property using mustache syntax `{{}}`: